Getting traffic to your site is nice, but there’s not much of a point if those visitors don’t convert.

-The blog post goes through an in-depth analysis about how content upgrades can get you more leads.
-And then it distils those insights and actionable tips down so that you can easily start implementing the same tactics on your site (after downloading the lead magnet, of course).
+The blog post goes through an in-depth analysis of how content upgrades can get you more leads.
+Then it distills those insights and actionable tips down so that you can easily start implementing the same tactics on your site (after downloading the lead magnet, of course).

-But if you want to see these same Video Fruit-level results, your lead magnet has to abide by a few rules.
-There are a few prerequisites it needs to hit to make sure it doesn’t fall flat on launch day.
+If you want to see the same results, your lead magnet has to abide by a few rules.

 - Does your audience care about it?